k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- D:  Is performed using Fabric commands and functions.

 (**Solution 12.
-B: A Broadway population flow can combine several sources such as DBs and HTTP calls**).
+B: A Broadway population flow can combine several sources such as DB queries and HTTP calls**).